• Skip to main content

 • Cook Chicken Cutlets:

-• In a shallow bowl, combine 1/4 cup all-purpose flour, thyme leaves, garlic powder, kosher salt and a few cracks fresh pepper.
+• In a shallow bowl, combine ¼ cup all-purpose flour, thyme leaves, garlic powder, kosher salt and a few cracks fresh pepper.
 Pat chicken cutlets dry with a paper towel and dredge each one in flour mixture until fully coated.

-• Melt 2 tbsp of salted butter in a large frying pan over medium heat.
+• Melt 2 tablespoon of salted butter in a large frying pan over medium heat.
 Add chicken cutlets to pan and cook about 3-5 minutes per side until cooked through and internal temperatures reach 165F.
 Remove chicken from pan and set aside.

 • Make Creamy Mushroom Wine Sauce-